 This Banana Walnut Chocolate Chip Baked Oatmeal is the perfect breakfast to make ahead for easy grab and go in the morning.
-Another bonus, they are so simple to put together.
+It is super simple to make and will keep you full.

-I personally am not a huge fan of oatmeal unless it’s baked so these hit the spot for me.
-They are filling and healthy.
-If you’re not a huge fan of nuts go ahead and skip them or add something else in their place, coconut would be great!
+These baked oatmeal muffins are filling and healthy.
+If you’re not a huge fan of nuts go ahead and skip them or add something else in their place (coconut would be great)!

 Tips for making Banana Walnut Chocolate Chip Baked Oatmeal

 Love these Banana Walnut Chocolate Chip Baked Oatmeal?
-Try our Banana Bread, Protein Packed Oatmeal Chocolate Cookies, Peanut Butter Banana Acai Bowl, Breakfast Quinoa Egg Casserole, French Toast Casserole, Banana Scones, Apple Cinnamon Muffins, Sour Cream Coffee Cake, White Chocolate Macadamia Nut Scones, Cinnamon Toast Crunch Protein Bites or PB&J Protein Smoothie!
+Try our Almond Butter Toast with Strawberries and Honey, Vegetable Egg Casserole with Zucchini and Roasted Red Peppers, Homemade Pop Tarts, Delicious Homemade Dark Chocolate Coconut Granola, Bacon and Cheese Quiche, Banana Bread, Protein Packed Oatmeal Chocolate Cookies, Peanut Butter Banana Acai Bowl, Breakfast Quinoa Egg Casserole, French Toast Casserole, Banana Scones, Apple Cinnamon Muffins, Sour Cream Coffee Cake, White Chocolate Macadamia Nut Scones, Cinnamon Toast Crunch Protein Bites or PB&J Protein Smoothie!